 The boxed items were actually helpful.
 If you’ve read our $64 Grocery Budget post, you know that we try our hardest to only eat real food, not processed items.

-I have to admit, the taco kits and the boxed mashed potatoes saved me a few nights.
 I could have made mashed potatoes from the bagged potatoes, but that would have used up some of the milk.
 You have to pick your battles.

 Below is everything we bought, which ends up being a cheap grocery list for the month.
 If you save this list, you can easily use it when you do your once a month grocery shopping at ALDI.